Central Asia FAQs for Backpackers and Independent Travellers to Kyrgyzstan, Tajikistan, Kazakhstan

 We got a SIM card in both Kyrgyzstan and Tajikistan, both directly from the mobile phone company stores (Beeline in Kyrgyzstan and Metafon in Tajikistan).
 This was easy and cheap and in both countries, we purchased a data plan so we had internet access on the go.
 The access was normally 2G, sometimes 3G (in major cities) and never 4G, so in places such as the Wakhan Valley, the internet was slow and very patchy/non-existent.
 Don’t rely on having a signal and pre-warn friends and family that you may be out of contact for several days.
 We didn’t get a SIM in Kazakhstan but I would imagine it would have been easy to get one there too.

-Not a lot of 3G on these roads …
+The Wakhan Valley, Tajikistan – not a lot of 3G or 4G on these roads …

 You mentioned long delays for visas, and that you will try to get them in London next time.
 How long did it take to get the Tajikistan visa?
 What did you hear about Uzbekistan?